vitiral/trfl/README.md

 1. CRC checksum for all non-mutable data (i.e. the `Data` structs), which can both find issues and fix them.
-2. Double or even triple duplicated data for mutable data (i.e. flags, refs, etc).
+2. Double or even triple duplicate data for mutable data (i.e. flags, refs, etc).
 3. Bad-block bitmaps
 4. Other solutions?